 The sequence is partly about language, and the inadequacy of words as a tool of communication.

-This is the final trailer for the much-awaited Black Widow movie (Cate Shortland, USA, 2020) starring Scarlett Johansson.
+This is the final trailer for Marvel's Black Widow (US, 2021) movie, directed by Cate Shortland and starring Scarlett Johansson.

 Author, columnist and film and TV critic Luke Buckmaster examines the enduring themes of Wake in Fright, first released in 1971.